Samuel-Lawson/PixelGolf/readme.md

 Once all conflicts are addressed, and you have confirmed that the feature still works as intended, switch to the
 <code>development</code> branch and merge the feature INTO the development branch.

+Push your changes up to GitHub on the regular to avoid loss.
+You can push changes to feature branches without blocking / messing up other people.

 <strong style="color: red;">Do not commit to the master branch.</strong>

 **Remember:** The <code>development</code> branch is the 'single source of truth' for features in development.